samson8884/AngularSeed/README.md

 ## How to use
 This section explains how to use common components

-1) ##NotificationMessageService and NotificationMessageComponent This service and corresponding component can be used to display messages in a modal.
+## 1) NotificationMessageService and NotificationMessageComponent
+This service and corresponding component can be used to display messages in a modal.
 For example, you could use this to display error messages when a backend API call fails.
 Check the displayError() method in app.component.ts for details.
 Note: NotificationMessageComponent supports WARNING, INFO, SUCCESS and ERROR type messages.

-2) ##Spinner or Busy/Loading animation
+## 2) Spinner or Busy/Loading animation
 The app has a ready to use CSS based spinner.
 This can be used on any of your pages eg: when a REST API call is made and the UI is waiting for the backed to respond with data.
 Refer to home.component.html
 `<div class="lds-ripple spinner" *ngIf="showSpinner"><div></div><div></div></div>`